dhruv8588/Conferva/readme.md

 9. Create a PostgreSQL database in pgAdmin named conferva_db and set a password for it (e.g., 123).

-10. Create a `.env` file in the project root folder (Conferva) and copy the contents from the `.env-sample` file into it.
+10. Create a file named '.env' in the project root folder(Conferva) and copy the contents from the '.env-sample' file into it.
 Fill in the values for the following fields:
  ```
  SECRET_KEY=django-insecure-svk*_lwz42j8)no8gub7i7a(&^s%4v=vc_v*ia8d%2zdl@24&8
  DEBUG=True